 Yoto Player vs Yoto Mini: Which one should you get?

-After owning and spending time with both the original Yoto player and the Yoto mini, I’ve taken some time to review the Yoto mini and do a comparison of both players.
-Keep scrolling for my Yoto mini review and to find out all of the differences between the original Yoto player and the Yoto mini.
+After owning and spending time with both the original Yoto player, Yoto Player 3rd Gen, and the Yoto mini, I’ve taken some time to review the Yoto mini and do a comparison of both players.
+Keep scrolling for my Yoto mini review and to find out all of the differences between the Yoto player and the Yoto mini.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.